obreitwi/dot_vim/README.md

 .vim
 ---
 This is my vim setup.
-It relies on
-[`vim-plug`] to manage external plugins.
+It relies on [`vim-plug`] to manage external plugins.
-All other modular configuration is managed via pathogen to allow for easier enable/disable via symlinks.
+Other modular configuration is managed via pathogen to allow for easier enable/disable via symlinks.

+The main configuration (as well as plugin-specific settings) is organized via folds in [`vimrc`](vimrc) (so it is best viewed using nvim/vim directly).
-I tend to try out many plugins and only prune them once in a blue moon.
-Current startup time is around 0.5s which is fast enough for me.

-**Note:** What works for me might not work for you…
+Plugins are defined in [plugs.vim](plugs.vim).
+Please note that I tend to try out many plugins and only prune them once in a blue moon.
+Current startup time is around 0.5s which is fast enough for me but might be too long for others.
+Just mix and match and see which plugins suit you.

 Setup
 ---